A Primer to Smogon's Communities

 The Tournaments forum is exactly what it sounds like; almost all of Smogon's major simulator-based tournaments are hosted here.
 The best of the best of the Smogon competitive Pokémon community duke it out on a regular basis in the large variety of tournaments that take place at any given time.
 Any user is eligible to participate in (be sure to post "in" when sign-ups for a tournament are posted) or host a tournament, but be warned that hosting is a large undertaking so be sure to read the guidelines and rules here, and apply to host a tournament in the Tournament Application forum.
 Tournaments are hosted on a scheduled basis, that way there are only so many tournaments being hosted at once.
 There are also 6 major tournaments that take place throughout the year, 3 of which are so large that they require their own sub-forum.
 These are: The Official Smogon Tournament, the World Cup of Pokémon, the Smogon Frontier, the Smogon Tour, the Smogon Premier League, and the Smogon Grand Slam.
 Each of these major tournaments use Smogon's official rulesets and banlists, as do most of the other tournaments hosted within the forum unless stated otherwise.

 The Mentorship Program is to help the new users of Smogon to get integrated into the community easily and effectively.
 In the main forum, you can find a mentor's thread and ask them anything that you want to know.
 In addition, there is an Introduction Thread that you can utilize to introduce yourself; however, please refrain from making a thread in this forum unless you are a mentor.
 There is also a Simple Questions and Answers thread that you can ask for help if you are confused on anything.
-The Mentorship Program is run by Birkal, Treecko, skylight, Cherub Agent, Ace Emerald, and Plus.
+The Mentorship Program is run by Birkal, Treecko, skylight, Cherub Agent, Ace Emerald, Plus, and Redew.
 Along with these leaders, the Mentorship Program gets a lot of help from the Mentors.
 These Mentors can help you in any part of the site (if it is the right Mentor.)
 The Mentorship Program also has an IRC Channel called #mentor that you can join to get additional help, as well as the Mentorship Channel on Pokémon Showdown!, Smogon's official Pokémon battling simulator.

 Battling 101 is the tutoring program of the Smogon forums.
 A dedicated group of experienced battlers volunteer to share their wisdom and increase the skills of newer players through one-on-one tutoring.
 There are usually tutors available for nearly any metagame or tier you could want to learn more about.
 Tutors are assigned to tutees on a scheduled basis, the schedule of which can be found here.
 The tutors are then free to tutor their tutee in any manner they see fit, their main goals being an increase in player skill and induction into the broader Smogon community.
 The format for posting in the sign-ups will be provided in the sign-up thread.
 Be sure to sign up as soon as you see the sign-ups posted, as spots tend to fill up very quickly!